-Our Professional Doctorate is an innovative, flexible alternatives to a traditional PhD.
+Our Professional Doctorate is an innovative, flexible alternative to a traditional PhD.
 You can study part-time while you work.

 Professional Doctorates are specifically designed for senior professionals who want to engage in rigorous learning at the highest strategic perspective, by examining their current working practice at doctoral level.